 Suzuki-rōshi: Maybe pretty difficult [laughs], yeah.
 I think so.
-The other day someone talked about group practice, you know.
-But actually we need someone, you know, someone's help.
+The other day someone talked about group practice.
+But actually we need someone's help.
 If you do not have anyone to help, you should read.
-What kind of book is helpful is some Zen story, you know, with commentary is best.
-Actual story is best, not your-some philosophy or, you know, something like Japanese culture or something-not something like that.
+What kind of book is helpful is some Zen story with commentary is best.
+Actual story is best, not some philosophy or something like Japanese culture or something-not something like that.

 Some actual story is best.
-And best, you know, story will be the story you have in your everyday life.
+And best story will be the story you have in your everyday life.
 That is best kōan [laughs].
-Why you cannot work on your everyday life as a Zen story is because you understand your own life, you-your own convenience.
-You don't, maybe-for an instance, you know, if you like diary, you know.
-It is difficult to describe what you have done on that day, you know.
-If you -if you write down, you may write down as if you are doing something very good everyday [laughs].
-And you will be ashamed of it, you know: "Oh, I am not so good," you know.
-"I am bad."
-But actually I cannot write as if-I cannot write as I am, you know.
-If you are-if able to describe your life exactly as it is, you may be a great teacher.
-You are solving kōan, but that is not so easy.
-If you write something about you, and if your husband read it, you know, he won't accept it.
+Why you cannot work on your everyday life as a Zen story is because you understand your own life, your own convenience.
+You don't, maybe-for an instance, if you write diary.
+It is difficult to describe what you have done on that day.
+If you write down, you may write down as if you are doing something very good everyday [laughs].
+And you will be ashamed of it: "Oh, I am not so good.
+I am bad."
+But actually I cannot write as I am.
+If you are able to describe your life exactly as it is, you may be a great teacher.
+You are solving koan, but that is not so easy.
+If you write something about you, and if your husband read it he won't accept it.
 [Laughs.]
 But still you think, "I am right!
 He is wrong!
 He doesn't understand me!"
 That is not so.
-If you, you know, write about you so that everyone of your family understand, then you will be a great, great Zen master.
+If you write about you so that everyone of your family understand, then you will be a great, great Zen master.
 That is good practice [laughs].
 To describe yourself as you are, to say something as you are-that is good practice.
 And if you find it difficult, you should [2-3 words: practice right around?].
 Okay?
 That is good practice.